The algebraic small object argument as a saturation: The algebraic small object argument

 \subsection{Structured points on free monads}

-We want to show that, given a left-connected cellular notion of composable structure $\dcat{A}$, we can extend any assignment of $\dcat{A}$-structures to the generators\footnote{Or rather, the maps in the image of the density comonad of the generating diagram.} of a cofibrantly generated \textsc{awfs} $(\comonad{L},\monad{R})$ to an assignment of $\dcat{A}$-structures to the left factor $Lf$ of every map $f$.
+We want to extend an assignment of $\dcat{A}$-structures from the generators of a cofibrantly generated \textsc{awfs} $(\comonad{L},\monad{R})$ to the left factor $Lf$ of every map $f$.
 In the algebraic small object argument, $L$ arises indirectly as the domain component of the unit $\Gh$ of the monad $\monad{R}$.
-Thus, we begin with the more general problem of turning a choice of $\dcat{A}$-structures on the unit of a pointed endofunctor into a choice of $\dcat{A}$-structures on the unit of its free monad.
-Here the composability of $\dcat{A}$-structures will come into play.
+We abstract away the details of this case and consider the problem of extending an assignment of $\dcat{A}$-structures from the unit of a pointed endofunctor to the unit of its free monad.

-We first express the notion of ``$\dcat{A}$-structures on a unit'' in a somewhat indirect way which will be easier to manipulate; we unpack the intuition in \cref{vertical-point-unpack} below.
+We define ``$\dcat{A}$-structures on a unit'' in a somewhat indirect way that will be easiest to manipulate in our proofs; we unpack the intuition in \cref{vertical-point-unpack} below.

 \begin{notation} Let $\cat{A} \overset{F}{\to} \cat{C} \overset{G}{\leftarrow} \cat{B}$ be a cospan of categories.
 Let $\ptdendo{T} = (T,\tau)$ be a pointed endofunctor on $\cat{A}$ such that $F$ defines a strict morphism of pointed endofunctors $(\cat{A},\ptdendo{T}) \to (\cat{C},\IdPtdEndo{\cat{C}})$.
 We write $\ptdendo{T} \times_{\cat{C}} \cat{B}$ for the pointed endofunctor on $\cat{A} \times_{\cat{C}} \cat{B}$ sending a pair $(A,B) \in \cat{A} \times_{\cat{C}} \cat{B}$ to $(TA,B)$, with evident unit.
 When $\monad{M}$ is a monad and $F$ defines a strict morphism of monads $(\cat{A},\monad{M}) \to (\cat{C},\IdMonad{\cat{C}})$, we write $\monad{M} \times_{\cat{C}} \cat{B}$ for the analogous monad. \end{notation}